RTEMS/rtems-docs/eng/req/items.rst

 code.
 The functional requirements of an action are specified.
 An action performs a step in a finite state machine.
 An action is implemented through a function or a macro.
-The action is performed through a call of the function or an execution of the code of an macro expansion by an actor.
+The action is performed through a call of the function or an execution of the code of a macro expansion by an actor.
 The actor is for example a task or an interrupt service routine.

-There shall be exactly one link with the :ref:`SpecTypeInterfaceFunctionLinkRole` to the interface of the action.
+For action requirements which specify the function of an interface, there shall be exactly one link with the :ref:`SpecTypeInterfaceFunctionLinkRole` to the interface of the action.

 The action requirements are specified by